robguilarr/robguilar/content/posts/evga/evga.md

 ---

-## Additional Information
+# Additional Information

 - <b>About the article</b> {{< version 0.1.1 >}}

   This infographic article was adapted to a general public, I hope you enjoyed it.
-In case you are interested in learning more about the development of the script, I invite you to the contact section in my <i>About Page</i>, and with pleasure we can connect.
+In case you are interested in learning more about the development of the script, I invite you to the contact section in my <b>About Page</b>, and with pleasure we can connect.

----

 - <b>Related Content</b>